The Whiffenpoofs: Female membership

 Women matriculated at Yale beginning in 1969, and votes on the subject of admitting women to the Whiffenpoofs took place starting in the 1970s.
 Each vote denied female singers the opportunity to join the group.
 Women were allowed "show" auditions but were never "tapped" (chosen) for the group.
-As recently as November 20, 2016 the group voted against admitting women.
+As recently as November 20, 2016, the group voted against admitting women.
 A record number of women turned out for the 2017 auditions.

-In a joint statement with their sister group, Whim 'n Rhythm, in early February 2018, the Whiffenpoofs announced that students of all genders would be eligible to audition.
-Later in that same month, the group accepted its first female member, Sofía Campoamor.
+In early February 2018, the Whiffenpoofs announced (in a joint statement with their sister group Whim 'n Rhythm) that students of all genders would be eligible to audition.
+Later that month, the group accepted its first female member, Sofía Campoamor.
 The following year, the group accepted its second female member and first woman of color, Neha Bhatt.
-In February 2021, the Whiffenpoofs selected their first non-male leadership, Syd Bakal, as business manager for the '22 Whiffenpoofs.
+In February 2021, the Whiffenpoofs selected their first non-male leader, Syd Bakal, as business manager for the '22 Whiffenpoofs.

 "The Whiffenpoof Song"

 "The Whiffenpoof Song", the group's traditional closing number, is a four part male-voice choral song (TTBar.B) and was published in sheet music form in 1909.
-For the lyric Meade Minnigerode (Yale 1910) and George S. Pomeroy (Yale 1910) adapted Rudyard Kipling's poem "Gentlemen-Rankers".
-The poem had already been set to music by Tod B. Galloway (Amherst, 1885) and the sheet music copyrighted in 1909 and 1918 and again in 1936.
+For the lyrics, Yale students Meade Minnigerode and George S. Pomeroy adapted Rudyard Kipling's poem "Gentlemen-Rankers".
+The poem had already been set to music by Tod B. Galloway (1863–1935; Amherst, 1885) and the sheet music copyrighted in 1909 and 1918 and again in 1936.

 In the lyrics, "Mory's" refers to Mory's Temple Bar, a restaurant next to the campus and especially hospitable to Yale undergraduates (it allowed them credit), and "Louie" to its owner (1898–1912), Louis Linder.
 "Shall I Wasting" is shorthand for "Shall I Wasting in Despair", and "Mavourneen" stands for "Kathleen Mavourneen", both popular part-songs in the Victorian era.